-At large-sized audit firms, there are cases where remediation measures for deficiencies identified in the CPAAOB inspections and QC reviews are planned under the initiative of the QC division at the headquarters, and disseminate them to engagement teams through training and notifications so that each engagement team takes measures such as revising its actual audit procedures based on the risks of each audited company.
-Also, efforts under which main roles of quality control were relocated from the head office to audit service divisions closer to the audit frontline to further instill improvement measures are observed.
+At large-sized audit firms, improvement measures for deficiencies identified in the CPAAOB inspections and quality control reviews are often drafted under the initiative of the quality control division etc. at the headquarters, and after being made known to each engagement team through training and notifications, each engagement team takes action, such as reviewing actual audit procedures according to the risks of each audited company.
+In addition, in order to further disseminate improvement measures, there is a tendency to establish a quality control environment not only at the headquarters but also at divisions closer to the audit frontline.

 However, the CPAAOB inspection identified that organizational improvement measures were not necessarily sufficient at different levels within the firm, including divisions and partners.
-For example, cases in which cooperation between the head office and divisions was inadequate or in which efforts to make operational improvements had not sufficiently taken hold at divisions and regional offices where staff assignment is not flexible due to a lack of exchange of personnel with other divisions, etc.

-Furthermore, cases in which there were lacks of organizational support from the head office and audit service divisions concerning the response to the important audit areas where no significant change had occurred, were identified.
+For example, cases in which cooperation between the head office and divisions was inadequate or in which efforts to make operational improvements had not sufficiently taken hold at divisions and regional offices where staff assignment is not flexible due to a lack of exchange of personnel with other divisions, etc. Furthermore, cases in which there were lacks of organizational support from the head office and audit service divisions concerning the response to the important audit areas where no significant change had occurred, were identified.

-Large-sized audit firms employ several thousands of personnel and have multiple offices, including regional offices.
-Therefore, they usually have multiple departments, each consisting of several hundreds of personnel and managed by a department head etc. Therefore, in order to disseminate improvement measures planned by headquarters to the entire organization and achieve sufficient effects as a response intended to improve operation, it is deemed that the entire firm, which means not only limited divisions such as the quality control division but also whole personnel including division heads etc., should understand the importance of quality control management and collaborate so that expected effects can be achieved.

-The CEOs in particular should take the initiative in encouraging all members, especially the engagement partners, who are in a position to lead the engagement teams, to improve operations, so that the intent of the improvement permeates the entire organization.
-Thereupon, the PICOQCs are required to plan and implement the timely and appropriate measures under the instructions of the CEO, while division heads are not required to only improve operations by themselves but to provide appropriate instructions and urge professional staff under their management to make appropriate responses.
+Large-sized audit firms employ several thousand employees and have multiple offices, including regional ones.
+As a result, they usually have multiple divisions with several hundred employees.
+It is therefore important that measures taken at the headquarters are instilled throughout the entire organization as a means of improving operations.
+In order to achieve this, it is important to increase the understanding of quality control operations at the firm as a whole and to take action at the firm as a whole, including division managers, rather than having only limited departments, such as the quality control department, take action.
+In particular, the CEO needs to take the initiative in encouraging all members, especially engagement partners who are in a position to lead each engagement team, to make operational improvements so that the purpose of operational improvements reaches the entire organization.
+In addition, the PICOQC needs to plan and implement timely and appropriate measures under the direction of the CEO, and division managers need not only to make operational improvements themselves, but also to provide appropriate instructions and encourage professional staff under their umbrella to take appropriate actions.